jmkulwik/logicGame/README.md

 =========

 Purpose:
-Teach basic logic concepts to middle school students.
+Help middle school students make the jump from block-based pre-made programming to text-based programming.
+Secondary goal: reinforce basic logic concepts

 The game flows through a series of progressively more difficult levels
 Each level includes:
-  One or multiple conditions in sentance format
-  A sentance that sets at least one condition to true or false
-  Yes/No question
-  Space to answer Yes/No
+  A basic logic true/false grid
+  A set of conditions (written in pseudocode) that allow the player to correctly fill in the grid Each condition will have a translation into "normal english" when the mouse hovers over it

-If a student correctly answers, they may move on to the next level, Otherwise, the level will repeat itself with an added explanation
+If a student correctly answers, they may move on to the next level, Otherwise, the level will repeat itself with an option for hints

-Example of game flow:
-  John only brings an umbrella if it is raining and he is wearing a suit
-  John is not wearing a suit
-  Will John bring an umbrella?
-  Answer [Y/N]: